-Beginning in 2011 individual personal property may be declared online at the Online Individual Personal Property Declaration page.
+Individual personal property can also be declared online at the Online Individual Personal Property Declaration page.

 The St. Louis County Department of Revenue accepts tax payments via online payments, by mail, in person, and by telephone.

-Credit cards that are accepted are Visa, MasterCard, American Express and Discover.
+Credit cards accepted are Visa, MasterCard, American Express and Discover.

 To pay taxes online visit: Pay Your Taxes Online

-Mail check or money order for tax payments to: Collector of Revenue, 41 S Central Ave, St Louis MO 63105.
+Mail check or money order for tax payments to: Collector of Revenue, 41 S Central Ave, Clayton, MO 63105.

-You can also pay your taxes at one of the St. Louis County's satellite offices.
-All satellite offices accept payments by check or money order.
-Only the North County satellite office can accept cash payments.
-Cash payments are not accepted at the South and West County satellite offices.
+You can pay your taxes in person at the collections office in Clayton and at any Saint Louis County satellite office.
+All offices accept payments by check or money order, but only the Clayton and North County locations can accept cash payments.

 If you purchase a vehicle or move to Saint Louis County after January 1, you will not be taxed on the vehicle until next year.
 A tax waiver is issued to new residents of the State of Missouri, or to people who are buying their first vehicle.
 In order to apply for a tax waiver, you must present proof of ownership such as a title, title application or a title registration from for the Missouri Department of Revenue (pink slip).
 Tax waivers for businesses may be obtained only at the Saint Louis County Collector of Revenue's Office in Clayton.
-Tax waivers for individuals and leased vehicles may be obtained at the Saint Louis County Collector of Revenue's Office or at any of the Saint Louis County Government satellite offices.
+Tax waivers for individuals and leased vehicles may be obtained at the Saint Louis County Assessor’s Office in Clayton.

 At the time real estate is purchased, the taxes due are negotiated between the buyer and the seller.
 Usually the amount is prorated for the number of months each person owns the property.